 Adding variants during the evaluation period

-If you add a variant to an optimizer during the evaluation period, it will be kept track of just as the other variants are and its distribution values can be seen in the variants overview table.
+If you add a variant to an optimizer during the evaluation period, BlueConic will keep track of just as it tracks the other variants and you can see its distribution values in the variants overview table.

 Adding variants after the evaluation period ends